ElizabethHarmon/UbuntuProAudio/README.md

 ### Thanks
-Audiojunkie for various links and clarifications.
+Audiojunkie for various links and clarifications including KXStudio.